-- i. photographic evidence of the tree's condition; or - ii. a report by a suitably qualified and experienced person; - iii. a written statement from the State Emergency Service, if the Service carried out the emergency tree works at the owners request
+- i. photographic evidence of the tree's condition; or - ii. a report by a suitably qualified and experienced person;

 In relation to exempt, dated photographic evidence of the subject tree(s) before and after pruning or removal must be retained for a period of 6 months after the completion of works and produced as evidence of compliance with this Code at the request of a Council officer.